-At Berry Head Quarry (SX 94293 56615) (Fig. 5a), the excavated Middle Devonian limestone walls are up to 60m high, with a single shelf exposure of cliff section 9km long.
-26 sub-vertical sediment-filled fractures trending either NNE-SSW or ENE-WSW are seen here cutting homogenous massive limestones.
-No filled fissure tips are observed, with fractures extending vertically over many tens of metres with little systematic change in aperture.
-Despite having seemingly constant apertures over vertical distances of up to 60m, the walls of the fracture cavities are locally irregular, with many large angular asperities and entrained blocks of brecciated wall-rocks (Figs 5b-d).
-These features, together with the lack of any noticeable lateral offset of bedding in the surrounding limestones indicates that these are predominantly tensile (Mode 1) opening fractures.
-At the western end of the quarry, a number of moderately dipping (~40°) sediment-filled cavities are also exposed linking into vertical fractures ("low angle linkages" in Fig. 5d).
+shelf exposure of cliff section 0.9 km long.
+Twenty-six subvertical sediment-filled fractures trending either NNE-SSW or ENE-WSW are seen here cutting homogenous massive limestones.
+No filled fissure tip is observed, with fractures extending vertically over many tens of metres with little systematic change in aperture.
+Despite having seemingly constant apertures over vertical distances of up to 60 m, the walls of the fracture cavities are locally irregular, with many large angular asperities and entrained blocks of brecciated wall rocks (Fig. 5b, d).
+These features, together with the lack of any noticeable lateral offset of bedding in the surrounding limestones, indicates that these are predominantly tensile (mode I) opening fractures.
+At the western end of the quarry, a number of moderately dipping (c.
+40°) sediment-filled cavities are also exposed linking into vertical fractures (low-angle linkages in Fig. 5d).

-At the seafront quay, some 150m N of the main quarry, 5 bifurcating and linked, sediment-filled fractures occur with apertures up to 40cm (Figs 5a - yellow box, e, f).
-By tracing these fractures along strike to the equivalent set seen in the quarry walls, we can infer that these fractures are at least 500m long, and show little evidence of narrowing or tipping out laterally, indicating a still larger fracture trace-length.
+At the seafront quay, c.
+150 m north of the main quarry, five bifurcating and linked sediment-filled fractures occur with apertures up to 40 cm (Fig. 5a - yellow box, e, f).
+By tracing these fractures along-strike to the equivalent set seen in the quarry walls, we can infer that these fractures are at least 500 m long and show little evidence of narrowing or tipping out laterally, indicating a still larger fracture trace length.
 A minority of the exposed margins of these fractures appear to have been smoothed.
 These are interpreted as possible local karst weathering features (Dubois et al. 2014).
-This suggests that these cavities were open close the surface and permeable to fluids prior to infilling.
-Note, however, that the evidence for dissolution is generally very limited and the vast majority of exposed fracture walls feature angular - sub-angular asperities that can be matched exactly to opposing fault walls, along with textures such as jigsaw brecciation, that would not be preserved had dissolution have widely affected the fracture surfaces.
+This suggests that these cavities were open close to the surface and were permeable to fluids prior to infilling.
+Note, however, that the evidence for dissolution is generally limited and that the vast majority of exposed fracture walls feature angular to sub-angular asperities, which can be matched exactly to the opposing fault walls, along with textures such as jigsaw brecciation, which would not be preserved if dissolution had widely affected the fracture surfaces.

-A large wave-cut platform 700m long occurs at Shoalstone Beach, NE of Brixham harbour (SX 93608 56816) (Figs 2, 6; Richter 1966).
-Here an exceptional 2D plan view of sediment-filled fracture networks is exposed cutting Middle Devonian limestones (Figs 6ah).
-As in previous locations, shear offsets of bedding are minimal and the fractures are almost entirely dilational Mode I features.
-Previous authors have noted that the sub-vertical fissures here occur in two sets (Richter 1966).
-An older, paler coloured ENE-WSW set is cross-cut by younger, darker N-S set (Figs F-H).
-These relative age relationships are typical of the Tor Bay region as a whole and, given the exceptional exposure, this locality can be regarded as the "type" locality for these sediment-filled fractures.
+A large 700 m long wave-cut platform occurs at Shoalstone Beach, NE of Brixham harbour [SX 93608 56816] (Figs 2 and 6; Richter 1966).
+Here, an exceptional 2D plan view of sediment-filled fracture networks is exposed cutting Mid Devonian limestones (Fig. 6a-h).
+As in previous locations, shear offsets of bedding are minimal and the fractures are almost entirely dilational mode I features.
+Previous researchers have noted that the subvertical fissures occur here in two sets (Richter 1966).
+An older, paler coloured ENE-WSW set is cross-cut by younger, darker north-south set (Fig. 6f-h).
+These relative age relationships are typical of the Tor Bay region as a whole and, given the exceptional exposure, this locality can be regarded as the type locality for these sediment-filled fractures.